-VIII.
-6 Denial of Career Development Increment (CDI)
+XII.6 Denial of Career Development Increment (CDI)

-If Annual Performance Reviews result in three (3) consecutive findings that a member's performance is unsatisfactory with serious deficiency (IV.15 and IV.16), the Dean may initiate the following procedures:
+If Annual Performance Reviews result in three (3) consecutive findings that a member's performance does not meet expectations (VIII.9 and VIII.11), the Dean may initiate the following procedures:

-- (a) The Dean shall inform the member, in writing with a copy to the Association, of his/her intent to recommend to the Provost that the member be denied their annual CDI.
-The letter conveying the Dean's recommendation shall document the Dean's concerns and reasons for their recommendation: - (b) on receipt of the Dean's letter the member shall have four (4) weeks to provide a response.
-The response must be in writing and must contain whatever supporting evidence the member deems pertinent. - (c) the Dean shall forward his/her recommendation, along with the member's written response (VIII.6(b) to the Provost and Vice President Academic. - (d) The Provost and Vice President Academic shall meet with the member to discuss the Dean's recommendation within fifteen (15) days of receiving the recommendation.
-The Provost and Vice President Academic and the member may each have an advisor present and the Association shall send a representative. - (e) After careful consideration, the Provost and Vice President Academic may inform the member with a copy to the Dean and the Association that he/she intends to recommend to the President that the annual career development increment of the member be denied.
-Following receipt of such notification, the member may request an alternative duties arrangement (VIII.6.1).
-If this request is approved, the consideration of CDI denial is suspended. - (f) If a request of alternative duties is not made or if such a request is not approved, the Provost and Vice President Academic shall forward his/her recommendation to the President, with a copy to the Dean, the member, and the Association that the annual career development increment of the member be denied. - (g) The Provost and Vice President Academic's recommendation to the President (sub-paragraph (e) above) shall include a recommended effective date for the CDI denial. - (h) Following receipt of the recommendation from the Provost and Vice President Academic to deny CDI, the President shall consider the recommendation and notify the member in writing of his/her decision.
-If the decision is to accept the Provost's recommendation to deny CDI, the President shall specify an effective date for the CDI denial, which shall be no sooner than the July 1 subsequent to the communication of his/her decision to the member. - (i) In the event that a member receives a satisfactory Annual Performance Review during the period after receipt of the President's letter but prior to the effective date of CDI denial, the CDI denial process shall be terminated. - (j) During the period after receipt of the President's letter but prior to the effective date of CDI denial, the member may ask the Provost and Vice President Academic, to re-consider the CDI denial, based upon any significant new information regarding performance of duties. - (k) In the case of librarian members, the place of the Dean shall be taken by the University Librarian.
+- (a) The Dean shall inform the member, in writing with a copy to the Association, of their intent to recommend to the Provost that the member be denied their annual CDI.
+The letter conveying the Dean's recommendation shall document the Dean's concerns and reasons for their recommendation. - (b) On receipt of the Dean's letter the member shall have four (4) weeks to provide a response.
+The response must be in writing and must contain whatever supporting evidence the member deems pertinent.

+- (c) The Dean shall forward their recommendation, along with the member's written response XII.6(b) to the Provost. - (d) The Provost shall meet with the member to discuss the Dean's recommendation within fifteen (15) days of receiving the recommendation.
+The Provost and the member may each have an advisor present and the Association shall send a representative. - (e) After careful consideration, the Provost may inform the member with a copy to the Dean and the Association that they intend to recommend to the President that the annual career development increment of the member be denied.
+Following receipt of such notification, the member may request an alternative duties arrangement (XII.6.1).
+If this request is approved, the consideration of CDI denial is suspended. - (f) If a request of alternative duties is not made or if such a request is not approved, the Provost shall forward their recommendation to the President, with a copy to the Dean, the member, and the Association that the annual career development increment of the member be denied. - (g) The Provost's recommendation to the President (sub-paragraph (e) above) shall include a recommended effective date for the CDI denial. - (h) Following receipt of the recommendation from the Provost to deny CDI, the President shall consider the recommendation and notify the member in writing of their decision.
+If the decision is to accept the Provost's recommendation to deny CDI, the President shall specify an effective date for the CDI denial, which shall be no sooner than the July 1 subsequent to the communication of their decision to the member. - (i) In the event that a member receives a "meets expectations" Annual Performance Review during the period after receipt of the President's letter but prior to the effective date of CDI denial, the CDI denial process shall be terminated. - (j) During the period after receipt of the President's letter but prior to the effective date of CDI denial, the member may ask the Provost, to reconsider the CDI denial, based upon any significant new information regarding performance of duties. - (k) In the case of librarian members, the place of the Dean shall be taken by the University Librarian.

-VIII.
-6.1 Alternative Duties Arrangements
+XII.6.1 Alternative Duties Arrangements